waynegramlich/Fab/docs/FabNodes.md

 * *StepsDirectory* (Path):
   The path to the directory to store STEP (`.stp`) files into.
 * *Steps* (Fab_Steps):
-  The step file directory managment object.
+  The step file directory management object.
 * *ObjectsTable* (Dict[str, Any]):
   A table of objects that can be accessed via a debugger.
 * *ToolControllersTable*: (Dict[FabToolController, int]):